RaviTambade/TFLPortal/Documentation/UserStories.md

 7.As an employee, I want to view my total leaves so that I can have a clear understanding of my overall leave allocation.

-Employee Timesheet  Point of View UserStories:
-1. As a employee I Want to Create timesheet so that I can fill my daily timesheet.

-2. As a employee I Want to update timesheet so that if any changes in timesheet details i can modify it.

-3. As a employee I want to Remove timesheet details so that I can maintain corrected timesheet data .

-4. As a employee I want to View list of timesheets  so that I can see my past timesheet Data.

-5. As a employee I want to View Details of  timesheet so that I can see what tasks I did on that day .

- HR Manager  Timesheet  Point of View UserStories :
- 1. As a HR Manager I want  to see timesheet details of all employees so that i can track employee daily activities.

- 2. As a HR Manager I want to Approved or reject timesheet so that i can ensure employee added right Data  in timesheet.